 The programme is a taught one-year full-time course, commencing in September each year.
-Apart from the subjects Strategic Management and Management Information Systems which are examined at the end of the first semester, examinations are taken in Summer, and a research paper must be submitted by a date in Summer as determined by the J.E.
+Apart from the subjects Strategic Management and Management Information Systems which are examined at the end of the first semester, examinations are taken in Summer, and a research project must be completed by a date in Summer as determined by the J.E.
 Cairnes School of Busines and Economics.
 Repeat examinations are held in Autumn.